 Wet avalanches are the main danger.
-Fresh wind slabs require caution.

 As a consequence of the moist air more mostly small wet loose snow avalanches are possible below approximately 2200 m.
-This also applies on sunny slopes at high altitude, in the event of solar radiation especially.
+This also applies on sunny slopes at high altitude, in the event of solar radiation especially in the regions exposed to precipitation and.
 Caution is to be exercised in particular on extremely steep slopes.

 In addition a certain danger of wet slab avalanches exists, in particular on very steep shady slopes in areas close to the tree line.
-Such avalanche prone locations are rather rare but are barely recognisable.

-As a consequence of fresh snow and a light to moderate wind, small wind slabs formed adjacent to ridgelines and in pass areas.
-Individual avalanche prone locations are to be found in particular on very steep shady slopes above approximately 2600 m.
+As a consequence of fresh snow and a light to moderate wind, small wind slabs will form adjacent to ridgelines and in pass areas.
+Individual avalanche prone locations are to be found in particular on very steep shady slopes above approximately 2800 m.
 The fresh wind slabs are shallow but can in some cases be released easily.
 Restraint should be exercised because avalanches can sweep people along and give rise to falls.